 - The ability to pay different dividends to different share classes;

 - Full powers to give notices and hold meetings by electronic means;

-Below is a more detailed explanation of where the Inform Direct enhanced articles differ to the Model Articles.
-We believe that, when taken together, the various revisions will generally suit private companies limited by shares better than the Model Articles without amendment.
+Below is a more detailed explanation of where the Inform Direct Enhanced Articles differ from the Model Articles.
+We believe that, when taken together, the revisions will generally suit private companies limited by shares better than the unamended Model Articles.
 This is particularly true if the company will have two or more shareholders and/or directors.
-If you unsure whether to adopt the Model Articles or the Inform Direct enhanced articles we would always encourage you to take specific professional advice from an accountant or solicitor that takes account of your personal circumstances.
+If you are unsure whether to adopt the Model Articles or the Inform Direct Enhanced Articles, we would always encourage you to take specific professional advice from an accountant or solicitor that takes account of your personal circumstances.

-- 11(2) So a directors’ meetings can be quorate with just one person.
+- 11(2) So directors’ meetings can be quorate with just one person.

 - 13 So the chairman of a meeting does not get a casting vote.

 - 14 So a conflict of interest does not preclude a director from voting.